Matt Howarth · Soniccuriosity.com

 atmospherics settle upon each song, immersing the serious piano chords

-in a fog of ethereal majesty, enhancing the overall
+in a fog of ethereal majesty, enhancing the overall elegance of the

 These tones drift with little variance, maintaining a sighing resonance